How do I apply to the Engineering GoldShirt Program?

 How long is the Engineering GoldShirt Program?

-Engineering GoldShirt is a five-year program, beginning with a First-Year special curriculum of courses designed to fill in any gaps the students may have from their high school coursework.
-Students end the Engineering GoldShirt preparatory year with 9-18 credit hours toward an engineering degree and the skills to begin their engineering major-specific curriculum.
+The Engineering GoldShirt Program is a five-year program, beginning with a first-year special curriculum of courses designed to develop student mastery in a variety of academic areas.
+Students end the Engineering GoldShirt preparatory year with approximately 15 credit hours toward an engineering degree and the skills to begin their engineering, major-specific curriculum.
 To see a sample of the Engineering GoldShirt First-Year Curriculum, please click here.

 Are Engineering GoldShirt students part of the College of Engineering?

 Yes.
-Engineering GoldShirt students are directly enrolled in the College of Engineering, and therefore do not need to transfer from the College of Arts and Sciences.
+Engineering GoldShirt students are directly enrolled in the College of Engineering, and must meet the same requirements as Non-GoldShirt Engineering students to obtain their degree.

 How many students are in the program?